contrivancecompanychicago/cosine-game-forum-harlowe/README.md

  * `(mouseover:)`, `(mouseout:)` and all other macros beginning with "mouse" are now deprecated.
 I've decided that having so many variations of (click:) and its relatives, differing only by interaction type, is a bit untidy and unnecessary.
 I've now created an `(action:)` macro (see below) which can given as a changer to the appropriate "click" macro to replicate these macros' effects.
  * The `any` data name (available on arrays as `any of (a:1,2)` and strings as `any of "ab"`) has been renamed to `some`, to avoid confusion with the `any` datatype and for naming consistency with `(some-pass:)`. `any` remains as a deprecated alias for compatibility, but is likely to be removed in a future version.
  * Custom commands (created with custom macros that use `(output:)`) can now be given to `(source:)` and `(v6m-source:)`.
+ * Saving custom commands to story-wide variables no longer prevents `(save-game:)` from working - these variables can now be successfully saved in browser storage along with all the others.
+This change means that every valid Harlowe value (that can be set in a variable) can now be saved using `(save-game:)`.

 ##### Compatibility